laravel/docs/upgrade.md

 #### Custom Drivers

-If you are using the `Auth::extend` method to define a custom method of retrieving users.
-You should now use `Auth::provider` to define your custom user provider.
+If you are using the `Auth::extend` method to define a custom method of retrieving users, you should now use `Auth::provider` to define your custom user provider.
 Once you have defined the custom provider, you may configure it in the `providers` array of your new `auth.php` configuration file.

 For more information on custom authentication providers, consult the [full authentication documentation](/docs/{{version}}/authentication).